Von der Macht der Worte und der Gewalttätigkeit des Dichters

 Zur Erzeugung virtueller Realität im 18.
 JahrhundertPDF

 This article argues that literature in the 18th century evolved as an instrument to dynamize the relationship between reality and fiction: it creates what in the 20th/21st century is called virtuality, although this has always been associated with digital or other imaging methods.
 The contribution traces contemporary arguments underlining that language is superior to images in generating the virtual.
 It further shows how, in the age of Sensibility, mediatic and medical concerns were connected to the new aesthetics of illusion building, and how classical and romantic texts programmatically faced these concerns.
 They used, each in a different way, the transcendent power of words, in order to shape both the psyche and the body of their readers.
 The discovery and mastery of the virtual, therefore, was not only the central component for the contemporary educational project, but also served the idea of a health policy.

-Literature as medium.
+Keywords: Literature as medium.
 Effect of the real.
 Illusionary aesthetics.
 Affective excitement.
 Education.
 Sensitivity.
 Classical and romantic.
 Enérgeia.

 Language: deSubmitted: Aug.
 10, 2018 Accepted: Aug.
 22, 2018 Published: Sept.
 28, 2018